What to Do With Old Wedding Dresses: 11 Recycling Ideas To Take It From Sentimental to Sustainable

-Your wedding day was undoubtedly one of the most memorable days of your life, and your wedding dress played a significant role in making it so.
+Your wedding day was undoubtedly one of the most memorable days of your life.

-That’s why we’re tackling what happens beyond the Big Day with some of the most popular and unique wedding dress recycling ideas, so you can turn any retired wedding dress into a sustainable wedding dress.
+That’s why we’re tackling what happens beyond the Big Day a la wedding dress recycling ideas, so you can turn any retired wedding dress into a sustainable wedding dress.

 1. Where To Sell Old Wedding Dresses